Autism Anger Management: How to Visually Teach Deep Breathing

 Repeat this exercise ten to twelve times.

+Once your students have grasp the concept of deep breathing you can leave the Hoberman sphere in a quiet area of your classroom as a self-regulation tool.
 This simple self-regulating exercise can become a powerful tool to help the children you work with learn to calm and refocus.